jonnor/hangdrum/README.md

 * Understanding how the software works wrt to the problem
 * Automated verification of the device behavior against set specifications

+## Architecture

 The [core](./hangdrum.hpp) of the firmware is platform and I/O independent, written in C++11.
 It can run on a Arduino-compatible microcontroller (tested on Arduino Leonardo), or on a host computer (tested on Arch Linux).

-The programming style is inspired by [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming).
 A single `State` datastructure holds all state.
-The program logic is expressed as a pure function of inputs and current State:
+The program logic is expressed as a pure function of new Input and current State:
-`State next = calculateState(Input inputs, State previous)`.
+`State next = calculateState(const Input inputs, const State current)`.
+Both Input and State are plain-old-data which can be safely serialized and de-serialized.
+Functions to read the current Input, and to "realize" a State form the Hardware Abstraction Layer.

+This formulation allows us to:

+* *trace* the execution of the program, by capturing and storing the `Input, State` pairs.
+* *replay* a trace, by taking the `Input` and applying it to a modified program
+* *visualize* a whole-program execution from its trace, both end-results and intermediates
+* *test* a whole-program execution, by applying checks against the generated trace
+* *simulate* new scenarios by synthesizing or mutating Input

+Wanderers of non-traditional programming methods may recognize inspirations from (Extended) Finite State Machines, Functional Reactive Programming and Dataflow/Flow-based-programming.

 ## Status
 *Experimental*.
 Never actually been ran on the real hardware ;)